-An International Symposium on Religious Pluralism, Education and Political Liberties
+An International Symposium and School on Religious Pluralism, Education and Political Liberties

-The academic teachings will be complemented by project management tools to facilitate the training’s embedment into the participants’ daily work and will be transferred in tutoring sessions where participants will learn to plan and apply the new concepts and tools.
+The academic teachings are complemented by project management tools to facilitate the training’s embedment into the participants’ daily work and are transferred in tutoring sessions where participants learn to plan and apply the new concepts and tools.

-The impact of the project is potentially very broad and it will come from its unique combination of techniques that will allow for the propagation of its teachings to students and the broader public in the region.
-After the first year, we plan to expand the program to a larger number of participants.
+The project impact comes from its unique combination of techniques that allow for the propagation of its teachings to students and the broader public in the region.